DigitalEngineeringIBR/database_proevenverzameling/README.md

 * psycop2g
 * cx_Oracle or pyodbc (Oracle database)
 3. Create a QGIS project with a connection to the database in 1.
-4. Import the 'BIS_GRAF_LOC_AANDUIDINGEN' into your project.
+4. Import the **BIS_GRAF_LOC_AANDUIDINGEN** into your project.
-5. Copy qgis_frontend.py and qgis_backend.py into your personal python scripts folder.
+5. Copy *qgis_frontend.py* and *qgis_backend.py* into your personal python scripts folder.
-6. Edit the following line in qgis_frontend.py so that it refers to the location where the scripts are located.
+6. Edit the following line in *qgis_frontend.py* so that it refers to the location where the scripts are located.
 ```python
 os.chdir(os.path.abspath(r'D:\documents\Github\proeven_verzameling'))
 ```